Thursday, December 15

 Short story alert:

-Once upon a time there was a tiny Brookesia nana chameleon.
-His name was Frankie.
-He had a friend named Fancy who was a Parson’s chameleon.
-They lived in a hot forest in Madagascar.
-Whenever he looked at Fancy, he thought he must be just as big and as colorful as she was and when Fancy looked at him, she thought she must be as small and as beautiful as Frankie was.
-You see there were no mirrors in the forest where they lived so they could not see what they really looked like.
-Frankie thought he could do all the things Fancy could do, but he was so small that it took him twice as long to complete such a task as climbing a tree.
-Fancy thought she could do everything Frankie did but she was too big to fit in the tiny crevices that Frankie could crawl in.
-They grew together and loved one another and never even knew they were different because when they looked at each other they never seen their self.
-They just thought they looked like each other.
+Once upon a time, in a hot forest in Madagascar, there lived a tiny Brookesia nana chameleon named Frankie and his friend Fancy, a Parson’s chameleon.
+Frankie always thought he must be just as big and colorful as Fancy, while Fancy thought she must be as small and beautiful as Frankie.
+The forest had no mirrors, so they could not see what they looked like.
+Frankie thought he could do everything Fancy could, but it took him twice as long due to his size.
+Fancy believed she could do everything Frankie did, but her size prevented her from fitting into tiny crevices.
+Despite their differences, they grew together and loved one another without even realizing they were different.
+When they looked at each other, they never saw themselves, just each other.
 Imagine our world with no mirrors.
 THE END!
 By Mimi Jones

 Thanks a million for reading my post!!
 "Tell me and I forget, teach me and I may remember, involve me and I learn."— Benjamin Franklin